MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/concepts/resources.md

 ## Supporting PsDscRunAsCredential

-> [Note]
+> [!NOTE]
 > **PsDscRunAsCredential** is supported in PowerShell 5.0 and later.

 The **PsDscRunAsCredential** property can be used in a resource block to specify that the resource should be run under a specified set of credentials.

 ### Require or disallow PsDscRunAsCredential for your resource

 The `DscResource()` attribute takes an optional parameter **RunAsCredential**.
 This parameter takes one of three values:

 - `Optional` **PsDscRunAsCredential** is optional for configurations that call this resource.
 This is the default value.